codetantra-bypass/App-Bypass-Demo/README.md

      [CodeTantra Bypass Full Version](https://sites.google.com/view/codetantra-bypass?usp=sharing)

 4. **Navigation**
-   - This demo allows you to navigate out of CodeTantra.
+   - This demo allows you to navigate out of CodeTantra and autotype using any autotyper for 10 minutes.

 ## Disclaimer
 This demo is provided for demonstration purposes only.
 The limited functionality is intentional.
 For full functionality and extended features, please consider upgrading to the full version.